-This building is an operational asset and is managed with a primary focus on compliance, public amenity, and cost effectiveness to ensure a safe working environment for staff and the public.
+- The Administration Building is an operational asset and is managed with a primary focus on compliance, public amenity, and cost effectiveness to ensure a safe working environment for staff and the public.
 The asset generally continues to provide an acceptable level of performance in regards to meeting current service requirements.
-However, as staffing levels have increased through 2019, it is clear that the current layout does not present an efficient operational layout.
-As a result, options for upgrades are currently being investigated and costed so that Council and the budget process can be fully informed before commencing any work.
-Building refurbishment investigations are progressing.
+The current layout is not efficient operationally due to increases in staffing levels.
+As a result, Council has been undertaking staged building refurbishments. - The VIC provides an attractive modern facility which currently caters well to its use.
+The VIC is a purpose built facility located within an attractive focal point adjacent to the Nelson Bay CBD.